Update from Gary Blair, Superintendent, Texas Masonic Retirement Center

 Essential Caregiver Summary

-- Essential caregivers may visit a resident in an indoor or outdoor setting even if an outbreak of COVID-19 has occurred on our campus and regardless of a resident’s COVID-19 status.
-Family and friends cannot visit if an outbreak occurs or if the resident has a positive COVID-19 status or is in quarantine.
+- Although discouraged at this time, essential caregivers may visit a resident in an indoor or outdoor setting even if an outbreak of COVID-19 has occurred on our campus and regardless of a resident’s COVID-19 status.
+Family and friends cannot visit if the resident has a positive COVID-19 status or is in quarantine.

 - TMRC residents may name up to 2 people as “Essential Caregivers.”